The Teddy Bear Hospital is back in 2022! To learn all about this meaningful and heartwarming awareness campaign, read this article!

 Download all documents related to this election below:

-Can you give us some examples of projects coordinated by Ademmoos and other associations?
+Can you give us some examples of projects coordinated by Ademmoos and other organizations?

 A post shared by ADEMMOOS (@ademmoos)

-In addition to being the president of Ademmoos, you are now Vice Dean of Students.
+In addition to being the president of Ademmoos, you are now the student vice-dean.
 Can you tell us more about your role in this position?

-What are the priorities of your term of office?
+What are the priorities of your term in office?

 There are several priority areas.
-First, there is a slightly more academic and administrative aspect, which mainly involves continuing the work of my predecessors, Salomé Duteurtre and Florian Mary.
-They both worked on what I call the "Educational Alliance."
-That is to say, the co-construction of our student life journey, with all stakeholders: teachers, students, and the faculty's administrative staff.
+First, there is a somewhat more academic and administrative aspect, which mainly involves continuing the work of my predecessors: Salomé Duteurtre and Florian Mary.
+They both worked on what I callthe “Pedagogical Alliance.”
+That is, the collaborative shaping of our student experience, together with all stakeholders: faculty, students, and the Faculty’s administrative staff.

 In practice, do you implement measures to promote student well-being?

-What motivated you to take on this elected role as Vice Dean?
+What motivated you to take on this role as an elected official and Vice Dean?

 • Open to our students